Does history predict the future?

 In other words, though humans live complex lives in evolving environments; many instinctively believe that the full range of human behavior has already been experienced and that the patterns of those behaviors will be visible upon in-depth investigation.
 And if so, what’s the research challenge?

 Historical records of human activity exist in many parts of the world, but a particularly rich area for research is Ulster County, and in particular Southern Ulster County, in the State of New York.
 The ten communities* of Southern Ulster County that have long been home to careful record keeping, an educated population, committed historians, and a highly visible and relatively narrow historical focus.
 This area is alive with local history collecting organizations so an unusually significant proportion of newspapers, ephemera and manuscript material has been safe guarded.

 Within this material are the stories of tens of thousands of people, embedded in newspaper stories, town and county records, their written correspondence and diaries, their lives and exploits known or suggested.

-This is possible in Ulster County because there are libraries, historical societies, county, town, village and organizational historians, all of whom have something important to contribute to our understanding of recurring patterns in human behavior.
+This is possible in Ulster County because there are libraries, historical societies, county, town, village and non-profit organization historians, all of whom have something important to contribute to our understanding of recurring patterns in human behavior.
 In some sense all those who have believed history to be important may finally see the payoff for their decades of research and collecting.
-We cannot predict events but we can capture the history of expended emotions, and see patterns of recurring behavior that, taken together, become predictive and therefore important.
+We cannot predict specific events but we can capture the history of expended emotions, and see patterns of recurring behavior that, taken together, become predictive and therefore important.

 Then, how can this be done?